sjl/dbvolve/docs/01-usage.markdown

 DBvolve is a lightweight library for evolving a database schema over time.
-It might be called a "database migration library" except that "migrations" are round-trip, and DBvolve explicitly and intentionally does not support backwards migrations.
+It might be called a "database migration library" except that "migrations" are round-trip, and DBvolve intentionally does not support backwards migrations.

 [TOC]